moonlight92xxx/venom/README.md

 Some radio servers don't send CORS headers, which blocks metadata fetching from the browser.
 In this case:
 - ✅ The **audio stream still plays** (audio is not affected by CORS)
 - ❌ The "Now Playing" metadata won't update (shows "LIVE" instead)
-- **Fix:** Add CORS headers to your Icecast server, OR use the VELXT backend proxy

 ---